 - Jenkins' services seems to extend to Daphne's friends as well.
 He responded when Velma accidentally called him in one episode.

-- Spike the dragon tries to be this.
+- In My Little Pony: Friendship Is Magic, Spike the dragon tries to be this.
 In practice, he vacillates between being Twilight Sparkle's (ignored) voice of reason and being just as bad.
 Maybe he'll have better luck when he's older.

 - In the Family Guy episode "Road to Rupert", Stewie has an English butler named Crone who serves him while he's in the middle of a ski race.